 As you mooch about munching on fruit and sweets, your nappy (I’m not going to say diaper, doh!) gradually turns blue to represent it filling up with, err… bubblegum flavoured cordial.
-The more blue it turns, the slower and less agile you become until you’re waddling along like a baby ballasted by an uncomfortably bounteous nappy.
+The bluer it turns, the slower and less agile you become until you’re waddling along like a baby ballasted by an uncomfortably bounteous nappy.
 There’s an image for you to treasure.
-Your only hope is to replace said nappy with a fresh one, one that’s not saturated with, umm… softdrink.
+Your only hope is to replace said nappy with a fresh one, one that’s not saturated with, umm… soft drink.

 If you’re going to swap nappies you may as well make the replacement a super-powered model.
 These are marked with a ‘B’ and allow you to leap further and run faster.
 Developers Imagex, clearly on a superhero kick have also laid on invisibility cloaks to complete the Marvel-ous selection of upgrades.
 Yeah, I know Superman is DC’s IP.
 You come up with a relevant mixed metaphor about Marvellous Detectives.
 I’m waiting. ;p

-In fact the allusions to superhuman franchises was no mistake.
+In fact, the allusions to superhuman franchises were no mistake.
 Baby Jo on the PC Engine is subtitled ‘The Super Hero’, he takes potshots at Superman and Rambo in the magazine ads, and the Amiga version was part of a ‘Super Heroes’ triple pack compilation.
 Accompanying it was ‘Prince De Perse’ (Prince of Persia) and ‘L’Aigle d’or, le retour’ (The Golden Eagle, The Return).